-Diaspora is a way to understand not only the impact that immigration has on the receiving community but also on the homelands that people leave behind.
+Diaspora is a way to understand not only the impact that (im)migration has on the receiving community but also on the homelands that people leave behind.
 This lens provides not only insight into the current demographic changes in the region and the state as a whole, but can also be a frame for understanding much of the state’s history.
-This includes the diaspora of native peoples as well as the waves of immigrants who settled the region due to political, economic, and religious reasons.
+This includes the diaspora of native people, enslaved people, as well as the waves of immigrants who settled the region due to political, economic, and religious reasons.
 It also provides a gateway to understand a range of disciplines including language and culture, economics, political science, religious studies, literature, and world history.

 The Normandale Diaspora Project is an initiative of the Normandale Community College International Experience Center.
 The videos were produced in collaboration with Kohler Productions, LLC.